dx-ted-emea/Azure-Resource-Manager-Documentation/ARM/SDKs/Net-sdk.md

 ```

 #### Creating the Public IP Address, PIP

+The public IP Address is what makes your resources in Azure accessable from Internet.
+Together with the IP Address you'll also be assigned a fully qualified domain name, FQDN, that you can use for easier access.

 ```csharp
 private static Task<PublicIPAddress> CreatePublicIPAddressAsync(TokenCredentials credentials, string subscriptionId, string resourceGroup, string location, string pipAddressName, string pipDnsName)
 {